cloudprober/cloudprober/docs/content/docs/overview/getting-started.md

 separate series per mount point (`mount_point` label) or per interface (`iface` label), configure a `SYSTEM` probe yourself with `export_individual_stats: true`.

+Pass `--disable_sys_metrics` if you'd rather not have this probe added, or configure a `SYSTEM` probe of your own -- cloudprober skips the automatic one if your config already has a `SYSTEM` probe.

 On non-Linux platforms, system metrics aren't auto-added, but all configured probes still work.